Dogs as Healers, Dogs as Co-Therapists for PTSD

 Lucy was a survivor of childhood rape, who was crying deeply and shaking over the losses she had endured.
 Bodhi got up out of a sound sleep and grabbed her coat off the couch between his teeth and brought her coat, to her.
 She was stunned by the care.
 She talked about this for months afterward for it signified to her the level to which Bodhi (and I, in ways I could not otherwise sufficiently convey) was attuned to her pain and suffering.

 When a particular memory or story engenders too much shame to share with me, with gentle encouragement my client can tell him first, and make it safe to tell me.
 Conversely, I can catch the wrath of the abandoned.
 For, if Bodhi has rolled in something (that is perfume only to him) during his morning run and he has to stay at home until he has a bath, I’ll be advised by everyone that day that both practitioners better be there next time.
 However, this unexpected and temporary loss often proves fruitful as well, for old memories, of loss and death, of childhood animals and people, create an opportunity to explore grief and loss and trust, often for the first time.

 In their role as modern day healers, dogs continue to serve: to lick the wounds and to guide the traumatized individual back from the underworld of despair and detachment.
 Animal assisted therapy works with almost every type of animal.
 Dogs, cats, horses, rabbits, birds, fish, and even dolphins are increasingly integrated into treatment of PTSD in private and public settings.

-This blog post is adapted from my book Rhythms of Recovery: Trauma Nature and the Body.
-Routledge, NY., 2013
+This blog post is adapted from my book Rhythms of Recovery.

 If you want to advance your career in integrative medicine, explore my courses and certifications.